Abhishek8915/EcoGov/README.md

 ---

 ##  Impact
-Environmental: Enhances disaster preparedness and mitigates the environmental impact of coastal floods by enabling timely interventions.
+**Environmental**: Enhances disaster preparedness and mitigates the environmental impact of coastal floods by enabling timely interventions.

-Economic: Reduces potential economic losses for coastal communities and local businesses by providing early warnings and actionable flood data.
+**Economic**: Reduces potential economic losses for coastal communities and local businesses by providing early warnings and actionable flood data.

-Social: Strengthens community resilience and safety by enabling NGOs, authorities, and residents to respond quickly to flood threats, fostering trust and collaboration.
+**Social**: Strengthens community resilience and safety by enabling NGOs, authorities, and residents to respond quickly to flood threats, fostering trust and collaboration.

 ---